teamdigitale/anpr-dashboard-server/README.md

 ## The cronjob Docker image and scripts

-A custom script is periodically run to fetch the latest ANPR data and feed the dashboards.
-This script is usually run through in form of a Docker container on top of Kubernetes.
+A custom script periodically runs to fetch the latest ANPR data and feed the dashboards.
+The script usually runs in form of a Docker container, on top of Kubernetes.

-The script and the *Dockerfile* and a *docker-compose.yaml* file are located in the [cronjob](cronjob) folder of this repository.
+The script, the *Dockerfile* and the *docker-compose.yaml* files needed to build the container are located in the [cronjob](cronjob) folder of this repository.

 ## Query examples

-The [query examples page](QUERY_EXAMPLES.md) provides examples around relevant queries to extract useful informations from the database.
+The [query examples page](QUERY_EXAMPLES.md) provides some examples of relevant queries to extract useful informations from the database.

 ## How to contribute